 Not Encouraging Enough Exercise in the Day

 If your kids have excess energy, you’ll know it!
 They’ll be bouncing off the ceilings when you want them to go to bed.
 Ensure they exercise during the daytime, long before it’s time to hit the hay.
 Encourage playtime outdoors whenever possible; children move more when they have space.
 If they’re stuck inside, motivate them to exercise.
-Dancing, playing Nintendo Wii games, jumping, or skipping will decrease their energy.
+Dancing, playing active video games like Ring Fit Adventure for the Nintendo Switch, jumping, or skipping will decrease their energy.

 Rewarding Being Awake